 I don’t eat a lot of cheese but when I do it is usually pecorino, Parmesan or on spesh occasions, burrata.
 Once you try burrata you wonder why you have never ever had it before because its one of the most delicious things in the world on every level.
 It’s a soft pillow of creamy, delicately flavoured gorgeousness, a mozzarella which has stepped up its game and become the beautiful twin.
 It has double cream in the centre of it, so when you break it open with your fingers the middle flows out of it like the sauce escaping from a hot chocolate fondant pudding.
 Peas are great too, so I married them off to each other and added a simple dressing with lemon.
 This salad should take minutes to make and makes a great starter or snack…or as a side dish with my midnight spaghetti.

 Serves 2 or one as a main course.

 1 lemon juiced

-1 burrata or a mozzarella ball
+1 or 2 burrata or mozzarella balls

 A sprig of mint very finely chopped

-A cup of thawed frozen peas
+A cup of thawed frozen peas (no need to cook)

 Salt and pepper to taste